cap-js/docs/guides/databases.md

 In case of conflicts, follow these steps to provide different models for different databases:

-1. Add db-specific schema extensions in db-specific subfolders of `./db`:
+1. Add database-specific schema extensions in specific subfolders of `./db`:

    ::: code-group